vany0114/vany0114.github.io/_posts/2018-5-1-Microservices-part3.md

 ### Making our system resilient

-Handles temporary errors properly in a distributed system is a key piece in order to guarantee resilience, and even more, when it comes to a cloud architecture.
+Handling temporary errors properly in a distributed system is a key piece in order to guarantee resilience, and even more, when it comes to a cloud architecture.

 * **EF Core:** So, let's start talking about [EF Core](https://docs.microsoft.com/en-us/dotnet/standard/microservices-architecture/implement-resilient-applications/implement-resilient-entity-framework-core-sql-connections), that by the way, it's pretty easy, due to its Retrying Execution Strategy.
 (We're using EF Core in our User and Driver bounded context, and also to implement our materialized view)